 But the thing about infusing, or imposing, some small part of one's will on the material world is that the material world is in a constant state of change, and the imposition of an unchanging self into that dynamic system is going to cause.
 There are going to be imbalances ultimately.
 It's this fundamental fact that all of the immortal beings in Tolkien's world have a very hard time coping with.
 Valinor seems to be a retreat from that, where the Valar have apparently minimized the change that is at the heart of Eru's material creation.
 The non-immortal living things are actually better aligned with the eternal process of change than the immortal living things are.
 So the presence of magic in the world imposes things on mortals that constrict them in some ways, I think.

 What Amrothos represents, to me at least, is a way for men to gain a higher understanding of the world they live in than what their immediate, non-magical senses can provide.
 They too can impact their physical environment in ever-increasing and powerful ways.
 With, as you point out Isabeau, potentially disastrous consequences.
 But whether for good or bad, the control of the environment will be coming from beings that are part of that dynamic of change, instead of struggling against it.
 Which to me seems like a good thing.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter eight one seven seven as a four place number.
+In the field marked validation number, enter seven nine six zero as a four place number.